This is an abbreviated "founders manual" for running the company. As part of our value of being transparent, it's open to the world.

 - Ensuring your company resolves privacy and security issues promptly and appropriately

-- Treating emails and other communications shared within Interlock as confidential and not forwarding it to third-parties
+- Treating emails and other communications shared within Interlock as confidential and not forwarding them to third-parties

 - Not behaving in a way that damages the reputation of oneself or the company